9d8dev/slider/README.md

 ### Form Context

-`FormContext` is used to pass the form instance created by `useForm` hook from `react-hook-form` to the child components.
-This allows each step to access the form state and methods.
+A `FormContext` is created to pass the form instance and allow each step to access the form state and methods.

 ```typescript
 const FormContext = createContext<UseFormReturn<z.infer<typeof formSchema>> | null>(null);
 ```

+### Step Components

+Each step of the form is represented by a component (`FirstStep`, `SecondStep`, `ContactStep`).
+These components render the form fields relevant to that step and utilize the `FormContext` to access and manipulate the form state.

 ### Navigation and Validation